 As we work together to make a difference in providing affordable homes nationally, we are committed to fostering the dream of homeownership for our team members.
-At Cavco, we have launched a formalized internal program to support our people.
-We call it Homes for our Own, and it generally involves two primary elements: education on the home buying process and financial assistance programs.
+Homes for our Own is a formalized internal program that provides support for our people, and it generally involves two primary elements: education on the home buying process and financial assistance programs.